-Since the last accreditation review and based on the number of employees at Cañada College, the full-time faculty have decreased by 11 from 2000-01 to 2005-06; the adjunct faculty numbers have increased by 14; the classified employees have increased by 5 and the administrators have increased by 3 additional people.
+Since the last accreditation review and based on the number of employees at Cañada College, the full-time faculty have decreased by 11 from 2000-01 to 2005-06; the adjunct faculty numbers have increased by 14; the classified employees have increased by 5 and the administrators have increased by 4 additional people.
+At Cañada College, 20 percent of professors hold doctoral degrees.
 It is critical to maintain sufficient staff to support student learning programs and services.

-Interestingly, this year no candidate for an opening for the Presidency of the College was deemed acceptable after conducting a nationwide search, interview, and presentation process by both finalists before the entire Campus, including faculty, students, classified personnel, community representatives, and members of the Board of Trustees.
+Interestingly, last year no candidate for an opening for the Presidency of the College was deemed acceptable after conducting a nationwide search, interview, and presentation process by both finalists before the entire Campus, including faculty, students, classified personnel, community representatives, and members of the Board of Trustees.